Olin Electric Motorsports

 Cash: Your cash contribution will help us purchase the tools and parts we need to design and build a competitive vehicle.
 You make this possible for us!

 Mentorship: Your experience and advice will help guide the team to success.
-Design reviews with professionals are essential learning experiences for our members.
+Design reviews with professionals are essential learning experiences for our s.

 Services: Your company has production capabilities that our team doesn’t.
 Help us make innovative parts we can’t make in-house.